OOPS: Automated generation of REST API specification via LLMs: Background and motivation

-Existing LLM-based OAS generation methods fail to comprehensively address these challenges.
-To address context length limitations, Chaplia et al. \citep{chaplia2024extracting} employed the Dependency Cruiser library to analyze dependencies among JavaScript files, thus limiting their approach to Node.js-based REST APIs.
+Existing LLM-based OAS generation methods fail to address all these challenges.
+In addressing context length limitations, Chaplia et al. \citep{chaplia2024extracting} employed the Dependency Cruiser library to analyze dependencies among JavaScript files, thus limiting their approach to Node.js-based REST APIs.
 They also identified hallucinations in LLM-based OAS generation.
 LRASGen \citep{deng2025lrasgen} addressed context length limitations through regex-based file reference parsing, such as matching \texttt{import xxx} and \texttt{from xxx import *} for Python-based REST APIs, which similarly restricts generalizability.
 Moreover, they provided no analysis of LLM hallucinations.
-In contrast, our approach performs file association analysis through an LLM agent workflow, addressing both context length limitations and dependence on technology-specific manual rules, while mitigating both syntactic and semantic hallucinations of LLMs through a multi-stage generation and self-refine strategy.
+In contrast, our approach performs file association analysis through an LLM agent workflow, addressing both context length limitations and dependence on technology-specific manual rules, while mitigating various types of LLM hallucinations through a multi-stage generation and self-refine strategy.